Gift-Alago/workflow-automation/README.md

 **(Make.com Modules)**

-**Slack Alert to Support Team:** Once the ticket has been created,details of the ticket is sent to high-priority slack channel.
+**Slack Alert to Support Team:** Once the ticket has been created,details of the ticket is sent to the high-priority slack channel.

    ![Email sent to customer](./assets/slack-alert.png)